Albany Hill: Early history

-The north side of Albany Hill was long used by Native Americans, as evidenced by large mortar stones and remnants of a shell midden.
+The north side of Albany Hill was long used by Chochenyo Ohlone, as evidenced by large mortar stones and remnants of a shell midden.
 Oaks on the north side, the willow grove where tributary Middle Creek joins Cerrito Creek, salt and fresh wetlands to the north (now filled), and the nearby Bay would have made this a bountiful seasonal home.

-Beginning in the late 19th century, Judson Powder Works manufactured dynamite at the northwest foot of the hill.
-The company had been forced to move from San Francisco and then nearby Fleming Point in Berkeley because of continuing accidental explosions.
-The eucalyptus trees now on the hill were planted by the dynamite manufacturers to catch debris and muffle sound of these explosions.
-The stop on the transcontinental railroad tracks just to the west was called Nobel Station, after the inventor of dynamite.
+Beginning in the late 19th century, after repeated accidental explosions manufacturing dynamite, Giant Powder Company moved next to Albany Hill from San Francisco, with Judson and Sheppard Chemical Works moving into Albany Hill’s northwest foot to supply Giant acid for production.
+Around this time the eucalyptus trees now on the hill were planted by these aforementioned dynamite manufacturers to catch debris and muffle the sounds of potential explosions, of which there were several.
+The stop on the transcontinental railroad tracks just to the west was called Nobel Station after Alfred Nobel, the inventor of dynamite and founder of the Nobel Peace Prize.

-In 1905, a massive accidental explosion of nitroglycerin killed 23 workers.
-The explosion carved a massive crater in the north flank of the hill, which is today evident by a large dip in the tree-line.
-After this incident, dynamite making was forced north to less-settled areas, making an eventual last stand at Pt.
-Pinole, now a regional park.
+In 1905, a massive accidental explosion took place, ending the manufacturing of explosives on Albany Hill as production moved to more remote locations.
 Quarrying on the hill continued for many years, leaving scars on the rock and eventually obliterating a low summit northwest of Albany Hill, approximately where Richmond's Pacific East Mall is now located.

-Modern history and ecology
+Ecology

 As a large open space, the only nearby high elevation next to the Bay, and in the path of sea winds blowing through the Golden Gate, Albany Hill is an ecological island.
-It is a haven for plants normally found in much cooler areas, for example Nootka rose (Rosa nutkana), stinging phacelia (Phacelia malvifolia), and coast horkelia (Horkelia californica ssp. californica) The Native American practice of regular burning to avoid brush buildup (and major fires) was continued by the dynamite companies and later the city, into the 1960s.
+It is a haven for plants normally found in much cooler areas, for example Nootka rose (Rosa nutkana), stinging phacelia (Phacelia malvifolia), and coast horkelia (Horkelia californica ssp. californica).
+The Native American practice of regular burning to avoid brush buildup (and major fires) was continued by the dynamite companies and later the city, into the 1960s.
 Perhaps as a result, the hill harbors unusually large numbers of native wildflowers and other plants.
 The oak forest on the cool north face remains much as it was pre-European-settlement.
 The non-native eucalyptus trees on the summit attract migrating and wintering monarch butterflies.
-Hawks, owls, wild turkeys, and deer are among the animal inhabitants; herons, kingfishers, and egrets fish the creek.
+Hawks, Great Horned owls, wild turkeys, Anna’s Hummingbird, Townsend’s warbler, striped skunks, black-tailed deer, and the western forest scorpion are among the animal inhabitants; mallard ducks, black-crowned night herons, kingfishers, and egrets fish the creek.
+Coyotes are also occasionally seen in the area.

+In 2023, Isobel Readdie created the first edition of the Albany Hill Field Guide which provides a comprehensive overview of the history and ecology of Albany Hill.
+Among the flora found on the Hill, this Guide notes: